Leonard Cheshire: V-3 mission

-In February 1944 Harris called a meeting at High Wycombe to discuss the destruction of the V3 site.
+In February 1944 Harris called a meeting at High Wycombe to discuss the destruction of the V-3 site.
 The meeting included the AOC of Bomber Command Arthur Harris, the AOC of the Pathfinder Force, Air Vice-Marshal Bennett and 5 Group AOC Cochrane, who brought along with him Cheshire.
 It was chaired by deputy air officer commanding-in-chief Robert Saundby.
 Bennett was informed of the accuracy needed to mark the target.
 He dismissed the idea, stating that it could not be done.
 Cheshire offered that it could be achieved if attempted with a low-level marker aircraft.
 Bennett rejected this as well, stating that a low-level flight against a well-defended target would not be survivable.
 The problem was withdrawn from the Pathfinders, but was given to 5 Group to see if they could work out a solution.
-They were pleased to have the opportunity, as it was what they were hoping for.
-There would be a delay in the operation, as the large bomb that Barnes Wallis proposed to destroy the target at Mimoyecques was still under development.
-Thus Cheshire and Martin had a small window of time to develop a technique by which they could accurately hit within yards of the target.
+This is what Cochrane was hoping for.
+The operation could not be undertaken at once, as the large bomb that Barnes Wallis proposed to destroy the target at Mimoyecques was still under development.
+Cheshire and Martin thus had a small window of time to develop a technique by which they could accurately hit within yards of the target.

 The first task to develop was how to mark the target.
 The Pathfinder technique was to drop a group of markers.
-A master bomber would then direct the following aircraft to drop on the markers below, adjusting as needed.
+A master bomber would then direct the following aircraft to drop their bombs on the markers below, adjusting to the best marker as needed.
 Cheshire chose to drop a single, very accurate marker, and have the rest of the force bomb that.
 A barrier existed in that for the sake of air crew safety Cochrane insisted the markers be released at no less than 5,000 feet.
 Efforts to mark the target from 5,000 feet on the bombing ranges proved frustratingly difficult.
 Even when the marker was dropped dead on upon the target, the angular momentum of the marker caused it to slide or skip a hundred yards before coming to a rest.
 At 5,000 feet they never could get closer than 150 to 300 yards from target.
-Martin tried using a dive bomb technique, approaching at 5,000 feet and then dropping into a 30-degree dive, releasing the marker at 100 feet before pulling the big Lancaster up.
+Martin tried using a dive-bomb technique, approaching at 5,000 feet and then dropping into a 30-degree dive, releasing the marker at 100 feet before pulling the big Lancaster up.
 Though the Lancaster was a cumbersome aircraft to attempt it in, the result was accurate.